Pack in the Fun at 6 of the Best Family-Friendly Resorts in Orlando

 And that’s before we even get to the kid-specific activities.
 There’s a 24-hour playground on site, an arcade packed with video games, nighttime showings of Disney films and multiple pools.

 The various Disney parks aren’t quite as accessible as other company resorts (it’s about a 10-minute ride by bus to the Magic Kingdom), but the Animal Kingdom Lodge makes up for it by making you feel as though you’re in the middle of the wilderness.

 Photo Credit: Getty Images

 The centrally located Floridays Resort (rooms starting at $135 USD) seems to understand exactly what traveling families need.
 Forget tiny hotel rooms — it offers two- or three-room condo units, all with full kitchens.
 Floridays also provides shuttle service to the most popular parks.
 And there’s even free WiFi!

 However, the managers of the property haven’t forgotten to add in some fun.
 A Mediterranean-themed resort, Floridays features a gigantic pair of pools, a game room and a fully stocked fitness center.

 Loews Portofino Bay Hotel at Universal Orlando

 Yet the Loews Portofino Bay hasn’t forgotten the importance of keeping the little ones occupied.
-In addition to the on-site Resort Kids’ Camp, where kids ages four to 14 can indulge in arts and crafts, board and video games, movies and various supervised activities, every visitor gets early admission to select Universal Studios attractions and free transpiration to Universal parks.
+In addition to the onsite Resort Kids’ Camp, where kids ages 4 to 14 can indulge in arts and crafts, board and video games, movies and various supervised activities, every visitor gets early admission to select Universal Studios attractions and free transportation to Universal parks.